prsnt/ELT-Admin-Panel/README.md

 ## Database Setup

-Certainly!
-Here's an updated section for your README file:

----

-## Database Setup

 The necessary database file for this project, named `elt_demo.sql`, is located in the `/database` directory of this repository.
 This file contains the required tables and initial data, including user information, to get started with the application.

 ### Importing the Database